 The Richmond event has a capacity of about 250 seats and sells out most years.
 It starts at 6:30 pm, dinner is served at 7 o’clock and the dancing begins at 8:00 pm.

-Tickets cost $40 and include an alcoholic beverage, souvenir beer mug, dinner and live entertainment featuring the Rheinlander Oompah Band.
+Tickets cost about $40 and include an alcoholic beverage, souvenir beer mug, dinner and live entertainment featuring a band like the Rheinlander Oompah Band.

 The venue is pretty simple, being that’s it’s in a community centre gymnasium, but the $40 price tag is a great deal.
 Other Oktoberfest events typically cost around $35 just to get in, and they don’t include dinner or the free mug!